Keto Shamrock Shake

 - Ice cubes – this is what makes the difference between an avocado spinach smoothie and a healthy avocado milkshake!
 The ice cubes combined with ripe avocado mimic the ice cream usually used in milkshakes.
 Now, you know why this recipe is called healthy Shamrock Shake, right?
 This said, if you are more into a smoothie texture, less frothy, simply omit the ice cubes!

 This keto vegan Shamrock Shake recipe makes a delicious, refreshing breakfast drink or snack.
-In fact, it contains all the powerful nutrients you need on a keto diet to feel full and energized.
+In fact, it contains many nutrients.

 You’ll probably be surprised, but this whole recipe contains only 3.8 grams of net carbs.
 But, also 53 grams of healthy fat and 6.9 grams of protein to feel full.